well-id/dliswriter/docs/developerguide/lrtypes/eflrs/implemented.rst

 Group
 ^^^^^
-A Group can refer to multiple other EFLR objects of a given type.
+A Group can refer to multiple other :ref:`EFLR <EFLRs>` objects of a given type.
 It can also keep references to other groups, creating a hierarchical structure.